-- (1) An oral examination takes place only once the dissertation has been accepted.
+(1) An oral examination takes place only once the dissertation has been accepted.
 The oral examination takes place during the lecture period after the dissertation was accepted in accordance with Sect.
 10. The doctoral committee decides on exceptions.
-The oral examination can be conducted in the form of a defensio or a disputatio. - (2) The oral examination takes place in the German language.
+The oral examination can be conducted in the form of a defensio or a disputatio.

+(2) The oral examination takes place in the German language.
 This does not apply if the chairperson of the doctoral committee has approved the defensio in English in accordance with Sect.
 13 par.
 4 sent.
 3 or the disputatio in English in accordance with Sect.
 14 par.
 3 sent.
+3.

-3. - (3) At least three weeks before the date of the oral examination, the applicant is to be invited in writing and notified of the composition of the board of examiners; if the applicant requests, the invitation to the oral examination can also be declared subject to acceptance of the dissertation.
-After acceptance of the dissertation (see Sect.
-10 par.
-8), the applicant will be informed of the grade of the dissertation.
-The defensio and the disputatio are open to the faculty and will be announced on the AGSHC website at least eight days beforehand.
+(3) At least three weeks before the date of the oral examination, the doctoral student is to be invited in writing and notified of the composition of the board of examiners; if the doctoral student requests, the invitation to the oral examination can also be declared subject to acceptance of the dissertation.
+The defensio and the disputatio are open to the faculty and will be announced on the a.r.t.e.s. website at least eight days beforehand.
 The chairperson of the board of examiners ensures that participation is enabled for an appropriate number of listeners.
-The applicant can veto the participation of listeners (Sect.
-7 par.1 no. 14 sent.
-2).
-Listeners have no rights of participation whatsoever.
+The doctoral student can veto the participation of listeners.-Listeners have no rights of participation whatsoever.
 Participation does not extend to the consultations and announcement of the grade.
 The chairperson can exclude listeners if an orderly examination procedure appears to be jeopardised.
-The reasons for this are to be noted in the record. - (4) If the applicant fails to appear at the oral examination without an adequate excuse, it shall be deemed failed.
+The reasons for this are to be noted in the record.

+(4) If the doctoral student fails to appear at the oral examination without an adequate excuse, it shall be deemed failed.
 The chairperson of the doctoral committee is to decide whether an excuse is to be considered adequate; in case of an adequate excuse the chairperson will set a new examination date.
-In the event of illness, the applicant is to present a medical certificate that attests to the inability to take the examination.
-If the applicant discontinues the examination without verifiable cause, the examination is considered not passed.
+In the event of illness, the doctoral student is to present a medical certificate that attests to the inability to take the examination.
+If the doctoral student discontinues the examination without verifiable cause, the examination is considered not passed.